 - 12 ounces pasta (see Note below recipe box)

 - 1 tablespoon vegan buttery spread (such as Earth Balance) or extra-virgin olive oil

 - One 12.3-ounce container silken tofu, or one 15- to 16-ounce can cannellini (large white beans),

 - Freshly ground pepper to taste

-Cook the pasta in plenty of steadily boiling water until al dente, then drain.
+- Cook the pasta in plenty of steadily boiling water until al dente, then drain.

 - Season with pepper and taste to see if you’d like to add more salt.
-If the mixture needs to be moister, add a small amount of additional rice milk and toss again.
+If the mixture needs to be moister, add a small amount of additional nondairy milk and toss again.
 The pasta will absorb some of the sauce as it stands, so make sure to moisten leftovers with additional nondairy milk.

 - Click here for lots more lighter seasonal vegan pasta recipes.